Rise to Success: Career Highlights of Tylor Megill

 Discover the career path of Tylor Megill, from the first major opportunity to industry-changing achievements.

-Tylor Megill, nicknamed "Big Drip", is a professional baseball pitcher for the New York Mets, making his MLB debut in 2021.
-A notable highlight of his career includes pitching five innings of a combined no-hitter on April 29, 2022.
-He is an American athlete competing in Major League Baseball.
+Tylor Megill, nicknamed "Big Drip", is a professional baseball pitcher currently playing for the New York Mets in MLB.
+He debuted in 2021 and notably pitched five innings of a combined no-hitter on April 29, 2022.
+He is an American Athlete.

-In 2014, Tylor Megill was undrafted in the Major League Baseball draft and enrolled at Loyola Marymount University, where he played college baseball.
+In 2014, Tylor Megill was undrafted in the Major League Baseball draft and subsequently enrolled at Loyola Marymount University to play college baseball.

 2015: Freshman Year at Loyola Marymount University